-- Thrips are almost impossible to see and deform leaves and blossoms, while whiteflies look as their name implies and attack all growth.
+- Thrips: Thrips are almost impossible to see and deform leaves and blossoms, while whiteflies look like their name implies and attack all growth.

-- Spider mites are also tiny but you can see their webs on the plant.
+- Spider mites: Spider mites are also tiny, but you can see their webs on the plant.
 Their feeding behavior reduces chlorophyll.

 Chewing insects of orchids usually prey on plants grown outdoors.